 If disputes between tenants and landlords arise it’s important they are resolved as cost-effectively, and with as little damage to the relationship, as possible.

-The first step is to read the lease and other associated documents to clarify the rights and obligations of each party.
-In many cases, a well-written lease will make it clear what both parties have agreed, and the outcome will be obvious.
+The first step is to read the lease and other associated documents to understand your rights and obligations.
+In many cases, a well-written lease will make it clear what both parties have agreed.

 Retail shop lease disputes